eurekaclinical/eurekaclinical-registry-service/README.md

 ##### GET `/api/protected/roles/byname/{name}`
 Returns a specified Role object by its name, which is unique.

+#### Role-based authorization
+No.

+#### Requires successful authentication
+Yes

+#### ComponentType object
+The different kinds of Eureka!
+Clinical components.
+These include API gateways, services, and webclients.
+External websites also are a type of component.

+Properties:
+* `id`: unique number identifying the component type.
+* `name`: the component type's name string.
+* `description': description of the component type.

+#### Calls
+All calls use standard names, return values and status codes as specified in the [Eureka!
+Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

+#### GET `/api/protected/componenttypes`
+Returns an array of all ComponentType objects.

+##### GET `/api/protected/componenttypes/{id}`
+Returns a specified ComponentType object by the value of its id property, which is unique.

+##### GET `/api/protected/componenttypes/byname/{name}`
+Returns a specified ComponentType object by its name, which is unique.

+#### Role-based authorization
+No.

+#### Requires successful authentication
+Yes

+#### Component object
+An Eureka!
+Clinical API gateway, service, webclient, or other web application.

+Properties:
+* `id`: unique number identifying the component type.
+* `name`: the component type's name string.
+* `displayName`: the name to use in web clients (optional).
+* `description`: a brief description of the component (optional).
+* `url`: the component's base URL.
+* `type`: the component's type represented as the unique id of a ComponentType.
+* `smallIcon`: a small icon to represent this component in web clients (optional).
+* `mediumIcon`: a medium-sized icon to represent this component in web clients (optional).
+* `largeIcon`: a large icon to represent this component in web clients (optional).

+#### Calls
+All calls use standard names, return values and status codes as specified in the [Eureka!
+Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

+#### GET `/api/protected/components`
+Returns an array of all Component objects.

+##### GET `/api/protected/components/{id}`
+Returns a specified Component object by the value of its id property, which is unique.

+##### GET `/api/protected/components/byname/{name}`
+Returns a specified Component object by its name, which is unique.

+##### POST `/api/protected/components/`
+Registers a new Component.
+The Component object is passed in as the body of the request.
+Returns the URI of the created Component object.
+Requires the `admin` role.

+##### PUT `/api/protected/components/{id}`
+Updates the Component object with the specified id.
+The Component object is passed in as the body of the request.
+Requires the `admin` role.

+#### Role-based authorization
+Call-dependent.

+#### Requires successful authentication
+Yes

 ## Building it
 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.